WeTransfer/Sketch-Plugin/README.md

+# Turn artboards into a WeTransfer Link
-# The simplest way to send Sketch files around the world.
-Simply hit ⌘+L to share artboards or pages with a WeTransfer link
+**The simplest way to send Sketch files around the world. <br /> Simply hit `⌘+L` to share artboards or pages with a WeTransfer link.**

 ### Instructions:
 Ready to share your big ideas?
 Install the WeTransfer plugin and choose from the following